 How to Clean a Brick Fireplace

-- Prepare a paste: Mix together equal parts dish soap and table salt to create a paste.
+- Make a paste: Mix dish soap and table salt into a paste (about 1:1 ratio).

 Caution